Countryside Alliance: Hunting with hounds

 Following the first conviction under the act, on 4 August 2006, the Alliance reaffirmed its belief that legislation was "illogical and unclear" and vowed to support the appeal against the conviction, which was later successful.

 Critics of the Alliance claim that this is the sole focus of the organisation, a claim it denies, saying that this campaigning is a response to the (previous) government's "preoccupation with the issue".
-On BBC Newsnight on 18 November 2014, Ann Mallalieu stated "What's actually happened to the foxes...because of the growth of commercial shooting...foxes are being shot at night by lampers...people with bright lights shooting them with guns..."
+On BBC Newsnight on 18 November 2014, Ann Mallalieu stated: "What's actually happened to the foxes...because of the growth of commercial shooting...foxes are being shot at night by lampers...people with bright lights shooting them with guns..."

 Countryside March: Liberty & Livelihood

 In September 2002, the Countryside Alliance organised a march in central London to promote the interests of rural Britain.
 It was dubbed one of the largest marches of its type in history, with the BBC reporting around 400,000 in attendance.
 The Countryside Alliance hailed the march as a huge success and it called on the government to make a "considered response".
 While a central focus of the march was to show opposition to a ban on hunting with hounds in England and Wales, a wide range of other grievances from rural communities were also being linked with the demonstration around farming.
 Over 300,000 people were in attendance, including Iain Duncan Smith, Vinnie Jones, Edward Fox, Clarissa Dickson-Wright, Earl Spencer, and Michael Marsham, 7th Earl of Romney.

-Richard Burge, the then Chief Executive of the Countryside Alliance, said of the march "This is a march for the people and by the people and not simply rural people.The strength of support, not just from the countryside, but from towns and cities across the UK makes us feel both humble and proud."
+Richard Burge, the then Chief Executive of the Countryside Alliance, said: "This is a march for the people and by the people and not simply rural people.
+The strength of support, not just from the countryside, but from towns and cities across the UK makes us feel both humble and proud."
 The British National Party had called for its members to join the march and support the countryside; however, the Countryside Alliance issued the following statement: "Everything we stand for is the opposite of what they believe in."

 Countryside Rocks

-The organisation held fundraising rock concerts in 2006 and 2007 under the banner "Countryside Rocks" which have attracted support from stars including Pink Floyd's Roger Waters, The Who's Roger Daltrey, Procol Harum's Keith Reid, Roxy Music's Bryan Ferry, Eric Clapton and Genesis' Mike Rutherford.
+The organisation held fundraising rock concerts in 2006 and 2007 under the banner "Countryside Rocks" which have attracted support from musicians including Pink Floyd's Roger Waters, The Who's Roger Daltrey, Procol Harum's Keith Reid, Roxy Music's Bryan Ferry, Eric Clapton and Genesis' Mike Rutherford.